po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How comfortable do you feel with checking the `response.status`?
+  * ☝️ How comfortable do you feel with using `response.status`?
 (Poll via Fist to Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ We check our `response.status.`
+    * ✔️ We check the `response.status.`

-    * ✔️ We change our text content based on the `response.status`
+    * ✔️ We change the text content based on the `response.status`

     * ✔️ We return `response.json()`

 * Open `14-Stu_Fetch_Status/Solved/assets/js/script.js` in your IDE and explain the following:

-    * We send our fetch request.
+    * We send the fetch request.

     ```js
     fetch(requestUrl)